kheller18/data-structures-algorithms/questions/GIT.md

     + We can recover this by checking out the latest commit of this branch in the reflog and then checking it out as a new branch.

 25. Can you tell something about `git reflog`?
-    + This command tracks every single change made in the repository references (that can be branches or tags) and also maintains the branches/tags log history that was either created locally or checked out.
+    + `git reflog`: tracks every single change made in the repository references (that can be branches or tags) and also maintains the branches/tags log history that was either created locally or checked out.
 Reference logs such as the commit snapshot of when the branch was created or cloned, checked-out, renamed, or any commits made on the branch are maintained by Git and listed by the ‘reflog’ command.
       + This recovery of the branch is only possible when the branch was either created locally or checked-out from a remote repository in your local repository for Git to store its reference history logs.
       + This command should be executed in the repository that had the lost branch.

 26. What consists of a commit object?
-    + A commit object consists of the following components:
     + A set of files that represents the state of a project at a given point in time.
     + Reference to parent commit objects.
     + A 40 character string termed as SHA-1 name uniquely identifies the commit object.

 27. Explain the levels in `git config` and how can you configure values using them?
     + In order to make git work, it uses a set of configurations that are pre-defined by default by means of configuration files (or config files).
 We can change the default behavior of git by just modifying these files which are basically text files.
 In order to do this, it is important to understand how git identifies these files.
 It does so by following the below steps: